 - Used in most of Star Trek except Deep Space 9.
 In fact, Gene Roddenberry described Star Trek as "it's like Wagon Train to the stars" in his early pitches.

-- Xena visited adventure villages weekly, as did her Spear Counterpart, Hercules.
+- Xena: Warrior Princess visited adventure villages weekly, as did her Spear Counterpart in Hercules: The Legendary Journeys.

 - In My World My Way, every town is an Adventure Town...'even the little hamlet out in the oasis.